 Financial disenfranchisement is apparent in the Five Points, a neighborhood covered in pawn shops and cash advance services; when asked to comment on whether or not these businesses preyed on the areas in which they were located, Mr. Page simply said, “I think they’re just providing a service.”
 He found no connection between the abundance of those businesses and the lack of banks on the southeast side of High Point.
 All this, despite Omni Financial publicizing their focus on lending money for inner-city renovations and mortgages and United National Bank traditionally building their banks in low-income areas (of which the Five Points is clearly a part, even moreso in 1989 when the branch was opened).

-Before buying a variety of southern banks like United National, Omni was a private company; they admittedly bought banks to be able to make their business public.
+Before buying a variety of southern banks like United National, Omni was a private company like the popular company Loanx; they admittedly bought banks to be able to make their business public.
 While no longer a minority-owned bank, it appears minority-operated.
 However, this is seen as a “non-factor” by the employees of the bank, as is the lack of minority or low-income investors from the area in which they operate.
 Mr. Page stressed to me that, “This is a business; it is about profit.
 Without profit a business can’t operate.”

 The reality of the bank that claims, “…we can be ‘your kind of bank,’” makes one wonder who “your” is.

 - Click to email this to a friend (Opens in new window)

 - Click to share on Facebook (Opens in new window)

 - Click to share on Google+ (Opens in new window)